yt-project/yt-4.0-paper/manuscript.md

 However, due to differences in how the domain was partitioned between the files in the four cases, the number of additional ghost files touched by the ghost zone in each case is different.
 This will also depend on the order of the index to which ghost zones are added.
 Ghost zones added at the order of the coarse index will be larger than those added at the order of the refined index and will have a higher probability of touching additional files.
-While including ghost zones is advantageous when neighbor info is needed, it also increases the computational cost of identifying files (see Section [sec:tests]).
+While including ghost zones is advantageous when neighbor info is needed, it also increases the computational cost of identifying files (see Section @sec:tests).

 ### Methods {#sec:methods}